hartmaj2/24-25-scratch/improvement_ideas.md

 - [link](https://scratch.mit.edu/studios/36367250)

-## Finding out how to do stuff in Scratch
+## Teach kids how to learn by themselves

 - competition, who can find out how to create gravity in Scratch using Google,ChatGPT or YouTube